OMandila/prisoners-dilemma/README.md

 ## User Stories
 - As a user, I want to understand the basics of game theory.
+- As a decision maker, I want to model the outcome of my decisions with a computer game.
-- As a student, I'm interested in seeing how I can play the Prisoner's Dilemma in practice.
+- As a student, I'm interested in seeing how the Prisoner's Dilemma works in practice.
 - As a teacher, I want a tool to illustrate strategic decision-making in an interactive way.
+- As an analyst, I want to visualise large amounts of data about random events and notice any useful patterns.

 ## Design